Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/kafkaconnect_01_capabilities/guide.fr-ca.md

 - Kafka Connect 3.8
 - Kafka Connect 3.9

-Please refer to the [DBMS lifecycle policy guide](/pages/public_cloud/public_cloud_databases/information_02_lifecycle_policy) for recommendations on version upgrades and end of life announcements of major versions.
+Please refer to the [Analytics lifecycle policy guide](/pages/public_cloud/data_analytics/analytics/information_02_lifecycle_policy) for recommendations on version upgrades and end of life announcements of major versions.

 ### Plans